Lyle Ritz: Verve Records

 After hearing Ritz play, Kessel approached him and made the connection that resulted in his first commercial records.

 Verve released Ritz's first ukulele record, How About Uke?, in 1957.
 50th State Jazz was released in 1959.
 Both records became very popular in Hawaii and started a wave of new ukulele players.
 However, the records had only limited popularity on the mainland.

 The Wrecking Crew

 To support himself, Ritz abandoned the ukulele and became a session musician on the bass guitar.
 He joined the Wrecking Crew, a popular group of studio musicians in the Los Angeles recording industry.
-Ritz compiled over 5,000 credits including such notable tracks as Herb Alpert's "A Taste of Honey", The Righteous Brothers' "You've Lost That Lovin' Feelin'", and the Beach Boys' "Good Vibrations".
+Ritz compiled over 5,000 credits including such notable tracks as Herb Alpert's "A Taste of Honey", The Righteous Brothers' "You've Lost That Lovin' Feelin'", and the Beach Boys' "God Only Knows".
 Other notable recording artists he backed up include Sonny & Cher, the Monkees, Herb Ohta, Dean Martin, and Linda Ronstadt.
 He also played bass on television soundtracks including The Rockford Files, Name That Tune, and Kojak.

 In 1979, Ritz was hired to play the ukulele in place of Steve Martin when Martin was shown playing in The Jerk.
 In 1980, Ritz was a musician playing bass on Face the Music, a game show centered on musical puzzles.